Shyaam-5/Student-Analysis-and-Recommendation/README.md

 - Upload and process student performance data from CSV or Excel files(final.csv)
 - Standardizes column names and data formats
 - Displays processed data in an interactive table
+- final.csv
+       Serves as the primary dataset for phases such as performance analysis, peer pairing, dashboard visualization, and personalized reporting.
+Carefully crafted to reflect real-life academic behavior, this dataset mimics student records including marks, grades, performance categories, and course details.

 ### 2. Strength/Weakness Analysis (Anar2)